Data protection information

 Collection and processing of personal data

-(3) Personal data for the documentation of your visit are your contact details, name, day + time of visit, telephone number and email address, if applicable, vehicle licence plate number if you drive on the company premises.
+(3) Personal data for the documentation of your visit includes your contact details, name, date and time of visit, telephone number and email address, and, if applicable, your vehicle registration number if you drive onto the premises.

-(4) Our company premises are partially under video surveillance.
-These areas are recognisable by signage.
-If you enter or drive through these areas, we will also process video data about you (see section F below).
+(4) Our premises are partially monitored by video surveillance.
+These areas are identified by signage.
+If you enter or drive into these areas, we will also process video data relating to you (see section F below).

 Recipients or categories of recipients of the data

-(1) Within our company, those departments that require your data to fulfil our contractual obligations and legitimate interests will have access to it.
-Processors engaged by us (Article 28 GDPR) may also receive data for these purposes.
+(1) Within our company, those departments that need your data to fulfil our contractual obligations and legitimate interests will have access to it.
+Processors employed by us (Article 28 GDPR) may also receive data for these purposes.
 These processors are companies in the categories of IT services, security companies and telecommunications.

-(2) We only disclose your data to third parties for their own use if and insofar as consent has been given or contractual and/or legal regulations provide for this.
+(2) We only disclose your data to third parties for their own use if and to the extent that consent has been obtained or contractual and/or legal provisions require this.
 Third parties in the above sense are public bodies/authorities and private companies.
-In addition, we may transfer your personal data to authorities (law enforcement authorities) and courts in Germany and abroad in the interests of the company.
+In addition, we may transfer your personal data to authorities (law enforcement agencies) and courts in Germany and abroad in the interests of the company.

 Duration of data storage

-The personal data collected by us during your visit will be stored for the duration of your visit and for 1 year thereafter and then deleted, unless we are
+The personal data collected by us during your visit will be stored for the duration of your stay and for a further 1 year, after which it will be deleted, unless we:

-• are obliged to store the data for a longer period in accordance with Article 6(1)(c) GDPR due to retention and documentation obligations (e.g. from the German Commercial Code (HGB), German Criminal Code (StGB) or German Tax Code (AO))
+- are obliged to store data for a longer period of time in accordance with Article 6(1)(c) GDPR due to storage and documentation obligations (e.g. under the German Commercial Code (HGB), the German Criminal Code (StGB) or the German Fiscal Code (AO))

-• or if there is a legitimate interest in storage in accordance with Article 6(1)(f) GDPR, e.g. during the current limitation period, which is usually three years, but can also be up to 30 years in certain cases,
+- or if there is a legitimate interest in storage in accordance with Article 6(1)(f) GDPR, e.g., during the current limitation period, which is usually three years but in certain cases can be up to 30 years,

-As soon as the storage of the data is no longer required for the aforementioned storage purposes or if you withdraw your consent, your data will be deleted immediately.
+As soon as the storage of the data is no longer necessary for the purposes stated above, or if you revoke your consent, your data will be deleted immediately.

 Reason for providing your data and possible consequences of not providing it